Pecos Wilderness: History

 Little archaeological or historical research has been conducted within the Pecos Wilderness.
-However, researchers have found artifacts dating back to the Paleo-Indian Period (7,000-6,000 B.C).
-Most artifacts found date back to the late Archaic period (900 B.C-400 A.D).
+However, researchers have found artifacts dating back to the Paleo-Indian Period (7,000–6,000 BC).
+Most artifacts found date back to the late Archaic period (900 BC–400 AD).
 These items have been dated back to late pueblo and Anasazi times.
 Ultimately, none of the sites surveyed display proof of long-term occupation.
 It is thought that use by indigenous people was seasonal and temporary.
 Groups would hunt and gather in the mountains during the summer months and return to lower elevations in the winter.
 The first known occupation of the Pecos Wilderness began in 1598 with the colonization by Spain.
 During the next 200 years, they would push into the fertile lands that flanked the Sangre de Cristo Mountain range.
 New Mexico was annexed to the United States following the Mexican war of 1846.
 In 1875 mineral prospecting began.
 George Beatty was an early pioneer who built a cabin at the junction of the Pecos River and the Rito del Padre.
 Beatty flats are named after him.

+Climate

+Wesner Springs is a SNOTEL weather station in the Pecos Wilderness, located near the summit of Elk Mountain (New Mexico).
+Wesner Springs has a subalpine climate (Köppen Dfc).